 Summer 2025 will ‘almost certainly’ be UK’s warmest on record

-Figures suggest all of the UK’s top five warmest summers will have occurred since the year 2000.
+Figures suggest all the UK’s top five warmest summers will have occurred since the year 2000.

 A long spell of above-average temperatures means this summer will “almost certainly” be the UK’s warmest on record, according to new figures from the Met Office.